Sustainable tourism in the Mount Fuji area

 Welcome to 富士山Trip.
 This site is going to be a celebration.
 We celebrate Mount Fuji.
 The Mount Fuji area is a world class tourist destination and we are very happy about that.
-Even so, we also consider a number of problems.
+Even so, we also consider a number of problems related to the mountain and a few possible solutions.
+We suggest a reconsideration of the history of Mount Fuji pilgrimage as a way to a much better traveling experience.
+Consider these, for example:

 A mountain of two halves

 We are going to learn about the history and geography of Fujisan.
 In addition, we are going to take a look at the places and people around the great volcano.
 The intention is to build a Fuji-centered information resource.
 Bearing that in mind, we have to be concerned about sustainable tourism to the area.
-To that end, we are going to be particularly interested in focusing away from the tourist traps — which tend to be relatively uninteresting.
+We don’t want to kill the golden goose.
+So we are going to be particularly interested in focusing away from the poor-value tourist traps — which, in any case, tend to be pretty uninteresting.
 Mount Fuji has become a mountain of two halves.
 The neglected bottom half deserves far more attention.

 This is a mountain that never looks the same twice.
 It should keep us busy.